Are you wondering how to perform the audit of expenses?

 The difference of $1.2 M is immaterial considering the sales figures.

-For any audit procedure, there shall be a basis.
+There shall be a basis for any audit procedure.
 So, all the differences between the estimates and actual amounts are subjected to thresholds.
-Lets understand the logical reasoning for having a threshold from below example.
+From the example below, let’s understand the logical reasoning for having a threshold.

-The numbers auditor arrives for analytical procedures are an expectation.
-The audit team might not consider all business implications involved in the calculation.
-This is because they are not expected to be aware of every factor in arriving at the calculation.
+The numbers the auditor arrives at for analytical procedures are a best estimate.
+The audit team might not consider all the business implications of the calculation.
+This is because they are not expected to know every factor when calculating.
 The Auditor can’t derive a standard formula to arrive at an accurate estimation for testing all the account balances.

-For example, an entity under audit levies a service charge for each sale made depending on the nature.
-The service charges vary from 4%to 8%.
+For example, an entity under audit levies a service charge for each sale made, depending on the nature.
+The service charges vary from 4% to 8%.
 If the sale transactions are in millions, it’s not feasible and economical for the Auditor to categorize each transaction and apply appropriate service charges.
-Then, Auditor goes with a realistic percentage.
-So, average service charge is more appropriate here.
+Then, the Auditor goes with a realistic percentage.
+So, the average service charge is more relevant here.

-So, Auditor generally arrives at a threshold figure based on professional judgment and materiality.
-Threshold gives a buffer for all those unknown factors.
-The difference obtained after performing analytics is verified to see that it’s lower than the threshold.
+So, the Auditor generally arrives at a threshold figure based on professional judgment and materiality.
+The threshold gives a buffer for all those unknown factors.
+The difference obtained after analytics is verified to be lower than the threshold.

 Different ways of performing Analytical Procedures to Audit expenses:

-Analytical Procedures is performed in any of the following manners as well:
+Analytical Procedures are performed in any of the following manners as well:

-- Comparing the Current year data with the previous year.
+- Comparing the current year’s data with the previous year’s.
 For example, Rental Payments for each month shall be equal.
-There shall not be any extra payments made to the Landlord unless warranted by any amendment to rental agreements.
-So, comparing the current year data with the previous year data provides auditor with any inconsistent payment details.
-Then auditor discusses with entity to understand the reasons for such variances.
+There shall not be any extra payments made to the Landlord unless warranted by any amendment to the rental agreements.
+So, comparing the current year’s data with the previous year’s data provides the auditor with inconsistent payment details.
+Then, the auditor discusses with the entity to understand the reasons for such variances.

-- Comparing the Current year data with Auditor estimated numbers (See above example)
+- Comparing the Current year’s data with the Auditor’s estimated numbers (See above example)

-- Compare the current year data with industry data.
+- Compare the current year’s data with industry data.
 For example, the industry credit period for purchases is 30 days.
-But the entity which operates in the same industry has a credit period as ten days.
-This isn’t a indicator of good financial health of entity.
-Then Auditor shall understand the reasons, verify if the company has enough liquid assets, and check the Quick & Current ratio.
-In general, the decreased credit period against purchases results from the company not being able to honor its commitments within due dates or deteriorating credit position.
-So, the Auditor might also need to evaluate the going concern assumption considering the situation.
+However, the entity that operates in the same industry has a credit period of ten days.
+This isn’t an indicator of the good financial health of an entity.
+Then the Auditor shall understand the reasons, verify if the company has enough liquid assets, and check the Quick & Current ratio.
+The decreased credit period against purchases generally results from the company’s inability to honor its commitments within due dates or deteriorating credit position.
+So, the Auditor might also need to evaluate the assumption of going concern, considering the situation.

 - Ratio Analysis.
-For instance, Consider Sales vs. Sales Commission.
-If there is an increase in sales commission in the current year while the actual sales decreased, then this calls for a discussion with the entity personnel to understand the reasons for the same.
+For instance, consider Sales vs. Sales Commission.
+If sales commission increases in the current year while actual sales decrease, we should involve entity personnel to understand the reasons for the increase.

-Will both Financial and Non Financial Data are considered for Analytical procedures?
+Will both Financial and Non-Financial Data be considered for Analytical procedures?

-While arriving at estimates, the Auditor might employ non-financial data as well.
-For example, if the Auditor is building expectations of the AMC Charges, then the AMC per each Computer Software and a number of Computer Software information are the inputs.
+While arriving at estimates, the Auditor might also employ non-financial data.
+For example, if the Auditor is building expectations of the AMC Charges, the inputs are the AMC for each Computer Software and several Computer Software information.

 AMC Per Each Computer Software is a financial data